 Here are some relevant factors to know:

-The need for nurse practitioners is estimated to grow by 31 percent over the next seven years.
+The need for nurse practitioners is estimated to grow 45 percent by 2029.

 Increased focus on preventative care and healthcare needs for the aging boomer population are key factors behind the uptick in demand for NPs.

 Specialized skills vary from candidate to candidate, as there are many certifications available for them to obtain, so the most sought-after skill sets are dependent on your specific needs.

 You have a lot of options when it comes to how and where to source NPs.
 And while posting your openings on job boards and social media are common recruitment channels, given the high — and increasing — demand for quality nurse practitioners, partnering with a seasoned staffing firm can provide unmatched advantages.